Show All Answers

 PLEASE NOTE: Due to COVID-19 events and social gatherings are prohibited as per orders by the Public Health Officer.
 Our occupancy loads and booking requirements have changed.
 Contact us for the most up to date information.

 Drop-in swimming will not be permitted at this time.
 We have a structured schedule for the aquatic centre which currently requires a valid membership.
 You are able to see blocks of time to make a reservation with your membership for Lap Swimming, Adult Restorative & River Walking, Senior Swim, Parent & Tot, Family & Leisure Swim, Public Swim and swim lessons.
-Please check back for more up to date information.

 Yes, the fitness centre is open with limited use.
 Drop-in visits to the fitness centre will not be permitted at this time.
 Patrons who hold valid memberships may access the fitness centre, however, they will be required to book a workout time online.
 Online bookings are available no less than 1 hour in advance and no more than 1 day in advance.
 Go to the instructions page for additional instructions on how to reserve a time slot.

 Coming back, you will notice changes to our facilities and new procedures have been implemented to keep our staff and visitors safe.

 Yes!
 All our sports field are open for use.
 Residents are more than welcome to use the fields with their families and social groups.
 If you are looking to book a field for a sporting activity, please contact the Department at 250-837-9351 or email email@example.com for more information.

 The arena opened on September 14th, 2020.
-Access to the facility for the month of September will be limited to scheduled user groups.
+Access to the facility will be limited to scheduled user groups.
 There will be no drop-in programming for the time being.

 Yes!
 We are accepting facility booking requests.
 Meeting rooms will be available for public use commencing October 5th, 2020..
 Meeting room capacity has been re-established based on best practices (suggested 5 square metres per person) to accommodate physical distancing requirements.
 We have also prepared new meeting room protocols which must be adhered to when using our space.
 We encourage you to email your booking request to email@example.com.